ibm-cloud-docs/CDN/input-container.md

 {:tip: .tip}
 {:download: .download}

-# Input Container
+# Input container
 {: #input-container}

-The Input Container is a collection utilized by both the Mapping and (Origin) Path classes.
+The Input container is a collection utilized by both the Mapping and (Origin) Path classes.
 It provides a consistent set of input attributes for both classes.

 * `vendorName`: The name of a valid {{site.data.keyword.cloud}} CDN provider.
 * `oldPath`: Used by updateOriginPath().
 This property stores the name of the current, or 'old', path.